Parque das Conchas (BC-10), Brazil

-The first enhanced vertical deepwater tree (EVDT) system, developed by FMC, was installed at the BC-10 field.
+Developed by FMC, the first enhanced vertical deepwater tree (EVDT) system was installed at the BC-10 field.
 The system is capable of installing and operating equipment at a depth of 10,000ft and a pressure of 10,000psi.

 The development of BC-10 is based on subsea oil and gas separation and subsea pumping.
 Phase one involved nine producing wells and one gas injector well.
 Shell used advanced technology to cope with the challenges of the project.

 The field also required extended horizontal drilling to improve production.
 Several buoyant and flexible steel pipes were developed to anchor FPSO in place.
 Lazy-wave steel-catenary risers (SCRs) were designed to carry production from subsea wells to the FPSO.
-Flaring and CO² emissions were reduced by pumping natural gas produced during exploration back into the Ostra field.
-A gas export pipeline system has yet to be deployed at the field.
+Flaring and CO2 emissions were reduced by pumping natural gas produced during exploration back into the Ostra field.
+A gas export pipeline system was also deployed at the field.

 The FPSO vessel was built by SBM in Singapore and delivered to the Brazilian project in late 2008.
-FPSO will be operated by BDFT, a joint venture between SBM Offshore and MISC.
+It is operated by BDFT, a joint venture between SBM Offshore and MISC.
 In 2006 the contract for the subsea system was awarded to FMC Technologies.

 Global Santa Fe's Arctic 1 drilled the development wells.
 In 2007 VectoGray, a GE Oil and Gas business company, was awarded a contract for the MS-700 slimbore subsea wellhead systems and 42in liners.

 Subsea 7 was awarded a contract for offshore installations, which were completed during third quarter of 2009.
-The scope of work included the installation of steel pipelines, fabrication and installation of steel lazy-wave risers and other installations such as manifolds and rigid jumpers.
+The scope of work included the installation of steel pipelines, fabrication and installation of steel lazy-wave risers, as well as other installations such as manifolds and rigid jumpers.